lightly-ai/lightly/docs/source/docker/advanced/meta_information.rst

      - 0

 Use Pre-Selected Samples
 -----------------------------------
 Very similar to masking samples we can also pre-select specific samples.
 This can be useful for semi-automated data selection processes.
-A human annotator can pre-select some of the relevant samples and let Lightly Docker add only additional samples which are enriching the existing selection.
+A human annotator can pre-select some of the relevant samples and let Lightly Docker add only additional samples that are enriching the existing selection.

 .. list-table:: selected_embeddings.csv